Latent Spectral Regularization for Continual Learning: Introduction

 \section{Introduction}

 Intelligent creatures in the natural world continually learn to adapt their behavior to changing external conditions by seamlessly blending novel notions with previous understanding into a cohesive body of knowledge.
-In contrast, artificial neural networks (ANNs) greedily fit the data they are currently trained on, swift deteriorating previously acquired information, a phenomenon known as \textit{catastrophic forgetting}~\citep{mccloskey1989catastrophic}.
+In contrast, artificial neural networks (ANNs) greedily fit the data they are currently trained on, swiftly deteriorating previously acquired information, a phenomenon known as \textit{catastrophic forgetting}~\citep{mccloskey1989catastrophic}.

 Continual Learning (CL) is a branch of machine learning that designs approaches to help deep models retain previous knowledge while training on new data~\citep{de2019continual}.
 These methods are evaluated by dividing a classification dataset into disjoint subsets of classes, called \textit{tasks}, letting the model fit one task at a time and evaluating it on all previously seen data~\citep{van2019three}.
 Recent literature favors the employment of \textit{rehearsal methods}; namely, CL approaches that retain a small memory buffer of samples encountered in previous tasks and interleave them with current training data~\citep{chaudhry2019tiny, buzzega2020dark}.

-While rehearsal easily allows the learner to keep track of the joint distribution of all input classes seen so far, the limited memory buffer size produces various overfitting issues that constitute the focus of many recent works (e.g., abruptly divergent gradients for new classes~\citep{caccia2022new, boschini2022continual}, deteriorating decision surface~\citep{bonicelli2022effectiveness}, accumulation of predictive bias for current classes~\citep{wu2019large, ahn2020ssilss}).
+While rehearsal easily allows the learner to keep track of the joint distribution of all classes seen so far, the limited buffer size produces various overfitting issues that constitute the focus of many recent works (e.g., divergent gradients for new classes~\citep{caccia2022new, boschini2022continual}, deteriorating decision surface~\citep{bonicelli2022effectiveness}, accumulation of predictive bias for current classes~\citep{wu2019large, ahn2020ssilss}).